 Any student who continues to be disruptive will be placed on a behavior plan.
 The plan will be developed in a parent conference with the classroom teacher and members of the administrative team.
-Upon completion of the plan, all parties will sign the document and it becomes a binding agreement between students, parents and the school.
-Parents/guardians will be given a copy of the plan.
+Upon completion of the plan, all parties will sign the document and it becomes a binding agreement between students, parents/guardians and the school.
+Parents/Guardians will be given a copy of the plan.

 Should a student not be successful with the plan as established, a review of the plan will happen and revisions will be made.
-Continued violations of the plan will result in the student being brought to a disciplinary hearing.
-Should the student not be successful after the hearing, the plan will be revised again.
-Continued violations of the plan created in the disciplinary hearing will result in the student being brought before the Board in a expulsion hearing.
+Continued violations of the plan may result in the student being brought to a disciplinary hearing.
+Should the student not be successful after the hearing, further review of the plan will be conducted and the team will determine if further measures are available and/or necessary. the plan will be revised again.
+Continued violations of the plan created in the disciplinary hearing could result in the student being brought before the Board in an expulsion hearing.